fullctl/fullctl-llc/docs/develop.md

 **Note:** services will authenticate users through oauth to aaactl, this **requires** HTTPS, we found nginx reverse proxies used with certbot ceritifcates to be the easiest way to provide https for our dev instances.

+**CentOS7** sometimes seems to have an issue allowing one container to connect to another, see [this](https://stackoverflow.com/questions/39134551/centos-vm-with-docker-getting-host-unreachable-when-trying-to-connect-to-itself/39211891#39211891) and [this](https://github.com/moby/moby/issues/32138) for possible workarounds.

 ### aaactl

 Follow [instructions](https://github.com/fullctl/aaactl/blob/prep-release/docs/deploy.md) for the points listed below: